Mikeymanoguerra/map-via-ISS/README.md

 Improved 'you are here' image for map view, that switches to an astronaut on form submission, (spacewalk).

-Display satellite image date, and ability to adjust zoom on satellite photos.

 View previous locations from the current session.

 smooth image transition